-At the Summer Science Exhibition we welcome over 100 school and college groups to explore the current UK science we have on display.
-Registration will open in 2018, please sign up to our education newsletter to be the first to know.
+At the Summer Science Exhibition we welcome over 100 school and college groups to explore some of the latest and most innovative UK science we have on display.
+We encourage all teachers who attend to sign up to our Royal Society Schools Network to find out more about the rest of our education activities.

 If any reasons arise which may affect your visit, we will provide updates via our twitter page and we recommend you check this in advance of your visit.